 - Laboratory workers who may come in contact with hepatitis A

 - People planning travel to areas of the world with high rates of hepatitis A

-- People who use illicit drugs, including both injected and noninjected drugs
+- People who use illegal drugs, injected and noninjected

-- People who receive clotting-factor concentrates as part of their medical treatment
+- People who receive treatment with clotting-factor concentrates

 - People with chronic liver disease

 If you're concerned about your risk of hepatitis A, ask your doctor if you should be vaccinated.